Adi-iitd/Super-Convergence-of-Neural-Nets/README.md

 > From the above plot we can see that weight decay of 1.8e-3 (bisecting the exponent once again b/w -0.5 & -1 i.e. 10^-0.75) allows us to use much larger learning rate, plus giving the minimum test loss compared to other values.

-*Now following this learning rate schedule with a well-defined procedure to do Grid-Search CV will give you better results with almost a reduction of 50% in the training iterations.
+*Now following this learning rate schedule with a well-defined procedure to do Grid-Search CV will give you better results with almost a reduction of 50% in the training iterations.*

+**Thanks for going through this post.
+Any feedbacks are duly appreciated**